L0garithmic/FastColabCopy/README.md

 Credit to [ikonikon](https://github.com/ikonikon/fast-copy) for the base multi-threading code.
-Thanks to [@Ostokhoon](https://www.freelancer.com/u/Ostokhoon) for the -d, -s, -r and folder hierarchy functionality.
+Thanks to [@Ostokhoon](https://www.freelancer.com/u/Ostokhoon) for ALL argument and folder hierarchy functionality.